coopermaa/awesome-rack/README.md

   stores debugging info over many requests, incuding AJAX requests.
 Forked from `rack-bug`
 * [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) - Middleware that displays speed badge for every html page.
   A simple but effective mini-profiler for .NET, Ruby, Go and Node.js.
 Introduced in [`Railscasts #368 MiniProfiler`](http://railscasts.com/episodes/368-miniprofiler)
 * [racksh](https://github.com/sickill/racksh) - Console for Rack based ruby web apps.
-It's like script/console in Rails or merb -i in Merb, but for any app built on Rack.
+It's like script/console in Rails (~ 100 LOC)
+  or merb -i in Merb, but for any app built on Rack.
 * [rack-monitor](https://github.com/pka/rack-monitor) - Rack middleware for collecting run-time information for monitoring tools like Munin
 * [Rack::PerftoolsProfiler](https://github.com/bhb/rack-perftools_profiler) - Middleware for profiling Rack-compatible apps using
   [perftools.rb](http://github.com/tmm1/perftools.rb)
+* [Bugsnag](https://github.com/bugsnag/bugsnag-ruby) - The Bugsnag Notifier for Ruby gives you instant notification of exceptions thrown from your Rails, Sinatra, Rack or plain Ruby app

 > Middlewares for Protection